 - Patented “wheel-on-the-keel” allows you to transport this kayak on your own easily

 - Tons of deck space for gear in addition to the dry well, center console and recessed keel

 - Included gravity seat is the Cadillac of kayak seating, allowing you to fish for hours without feeling jammed up and in need of a stretch

 - The accessories offered by Feel Free for mounting on the rail system are pricey, so be prepared to spend some more dough if you want to customize this kayak with attachments by the same manufacturer

-- Coming in at a significant 76 pounds, this kayak is barely light enough to be put on a car top by yourself
+- Coming in at 76 pounds, this kayak is barely light enough to be put on a car top by yourself

 - Built in rod holders are not very deep